-In the classroom at TPS, I teach PreK-3rd grade students the fundamentals of music by singing, moving, playing instruments, learning theory, history and exploring different cultures.
-I also incorporate an extensive list of music books - both on paper and online!
-Student participation and student choice are highly encouraged in an inclusive, supportive learning environment so they become independent learners.
-Through interactive modeling and reinforcement of positive behavior, I make sure the children develop important social-emotional skills such as responsibility, cooperation, self-control, assertiveness and empathy.
+In the classroom, I teach students the fundamentals of music by singing, moving, playing instruments, learning theory, history and exploring different cultures.
+Student participation and student choice are vital in fostering creativity and independence.
+Through interactive modeling and reinforcement of positive behavior, I make sure children also develop important social-emotional skills such as respect, responsibility, cooperation, self-control, perserverance, assertiveness and empathy.
 It is important all students feel safe and valued in our classroom community.
-I prepare students to have a greater understanding of beats, rhythms, tempos, dynamics, pitches, and written notation.
+I prepare them to have a greater understanding of beats, rhythms, tempos, dynamics, pitches, and written notation.
 And imaginitive play, energizer activities and brain breaks are also a part of the music curriculum!
-Throughout the academic year, I prepare and conduct all the Primary grades for their Winter, Spring and Culture concerts.
-While I draw much of my teaching methods from the Responsive Classroom approach, I am open to learning other educational perspectives to meet the students’ needs.
+Throughout the academic year, I prepare and conduct student concerts that incorporate singing, playing instruments, foreign launguages, and movements with modified ASL (American Sign Language).
+While I draw much of my teaching methods from Responsive Classroom techniques and Charlotte Mason theories, I am open to learning other educational perspectives to meet the students’ needs.
+Overall, it is important to train the mind, as well as the heart.

 Voice Lessons Are Personal